Lantzify/auto-dictionaries/README.md

 Azure documentation [Create a Translator resource](https://learn.microsoft.com/en-us/azure/ai-services/Translator/create-translator-resource)

+## Issues

+Sometimes Auto dictionaries might give a false positive when looking for static content.
+If you recive a false postive.
+Please raise an issue so we can make the package better for everyone.
+If you find any issues with the package, please raise an issue!

 ## Contributing

 If you would like to help me improve this package, feel free to create a pull request!

-Login details:
-- Email: admin@admin.com
-- Password: password123

-## Issues

-If you find any issues with the package feel free to raise a issue!
+I am using the visual studio extension "NPM Task Runner" in order to buil and watch the client side.
+First run "install-client" for a "Npm install" and then run "build-watch" in order to build and watch the project.

 ## Screenshots